apgeorg/Vehicle-Detection-And-Tracking/writeup/writeup.md

 #### Train a classifier

 I've trained a linear SVM classifier with default paramters.
-I used a random split of 30% for the test data.
+I used a random split of 20% for the test data.
 The classifier achieved an 99% accuracy on the test data.

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+#### 1. Hog Sub-sampling Window Search

+I decided to use a HOG sub-sampling window search which is a more efficient method for doing the sliding window approach.
+Each window is defined by a scaling factor where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
+Furthermore I use different scale values to generate multiple-scaled search windows.
+Here is an example of the multiple-scaled search windows.

 ![alt text][image3]